-- 35.2 In each Common Marking Scheme, Colleges and Schools may amplify, but not alter, the overall description of grades. - 35.3 Boards of Examiners make a statement on how marks are held, and to how many decimal places, during the internal processing of the marks for a course.
+- 35.2 In each Common Marking Scheme, Colleges and Schools may amplify, but not alter, the overall description of grades. - 35.3 Where the relevant Board of Studies has approved the operation of assessment for a course on a Pass/Fail basis, Boards of Examiners may award credit for the course without awarding a mark or grade under the Common Marking Scheme.
+Courses whose assessment operates on a Pass/Fail basis are permitted during the pre-Honours stage of undergraduate Honours programmes, or on non-Honours undergraduate programmes and postgraduate taught programmes.
+Courses with Pass/Fail assessment may not be offered during the Honours years of a programme unless Academic Policy and Regulations Committee has approved an exemption. - 35.4 Boards of Examiners make a statement on how marks are held, and to how many decimal places, during the internal processing of the component marks for a course.
 Practice within a Board of Examiners needs to be consistent.